karasawaa/karasawaa/README.md

 # About me

-<h2 align="left">I'm Henry, a 19 years old Software Engineering student and a Full Stack Developer passionate about building innovative solutions.</h2>
+<h3 align="left">I'm Henry Karasawa, a 19 years old Software Engineering student and a Full Stack Developer passionate about building innovative solutions.</h3>

 ###